 Full info: www.moneysavingexpert.com/basicbank

 √ Free loft insulation and even boilers

-Energy suppliers need to hit Eco targets, so they are now giving insulation (which can be worth £800) to anyone with a suitable uninsulated home.
+Energy suppliers need to hit Eco targets, so they are giving insulation and boiler grants to those on certain benefits.
+And you don't always need to be a customer.